FIXTradingCommunity/FIXML/FIXML 1.1/FIXML.md

 ![FIXML Message Batching Entity Relationship Diagram](media/FIXML-Message-Batching.png)

-The figure below illustrates the high level FIXL structure for a single FIX message compared to a batch of FIX messages.
+The figure below illustrates the high level FIXML structure for a single FIX message compared to a batch of FIX messages.
 For greater detail, refer to the detailed examples included later in this document.

 ![Single versus Batch FIXML messages](media/FIXML-Single-versus-Batching.png)